 What will Web WakeUp do for me?

 Web WakeUp enables the wakeup of specific computers via a web site.
-As described earlier, it is primarily aimed at the end user who needs to access their work computer outside office hours from a remote location, such as from home.
+The end users who need access to the work computer outside of office hours benefit from this the most.
 The concept works equally well regardless of where they may be.
-All that is required is the ability to access the corporate network (and thereby ultimately hit the Web WakeUp web page), usually via a VPN or DirectAccess technique.
-Additionally, Web WakeUp integrates with NightWatchman to provide computer search and status capabilities, and makes use of the previously documented 1E WakeUp components and processes.
+The only thing they need is access to the corporate network.
+Additionally, Web WakeUp integrates with NightWatchman to provide computer search and status capabilities and makes use of the previously documented 1E WakeUp components and processes.

-Web WakeUp enables computers to be woken up outside office hours and from off premise.
-This allows computers to be turned off when not in use, using NightWatchman for example, thereby saving power.
-At some later time they can be woken up by a known user whenever needed from wherever they are.
-Web WakeUp provides a simple interface to ensure that even non-technical users can get their work computers up and running when needed.
+Web WakeUp enables computers to awaken outside office hours and from off-premise.
+You’re saving power by using NightWatchman, for example, by turning computers off when not in use.
+At some later time, they can be woken up by a known user whenever needed from wherever they are.
+Web WakeUp provides a simple interface.
+This ensures that even non-technical users can get their work computers up and running when needed.

-Web WakeUp is a web application that integrates with NightWatchman Management Center to use 1E WakeUp to enable users to wake specific computers via a web page.
+Web WakeUp is a web application that integrates with NightWatchman Management Center.
+It uses 1E WakeUp to enable users to wake specific computers via a web page.
 The core features are: